 We cruise by thundering waterfalls and picturesque villages dotted along the fjord’s shores.
 Named one of the most beautiful fjord landscapes in the world, Nærøyfjord is on the UNESCO world heritage list.

-After disembarking at the village of Flam we then join one of the world’s great train journeys – the Flam Railway.
+After disembarking our ferry at the village of Flam we then join one of the world’s great train journeys – the Flam Railway.
 The line twists through tunnels spiralling in and out of the mountain.
 This 40 km return journey takes in more deep ravines, cascading waterfalls, snow-capped mountains and mountain farms clinging dizzily to sheer slopes.